Infineon/mtb-example-ml-deepcraft-deploy-ready-model/README.md

 ## Operation

-1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.
+1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector

-   To select the model update the `MODEL_SELECTION` variable in the *Makefile*.
+   To select the model, update the `MODEL_SELECTION` variable in the *Makefile*

    **Table 1.
 Application resources**